SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 The Manufacturing Floor Legacy: Where SCADA Began

-To understand why traditional SCADA systems struggle in renewable energy applications, it’s essential to recognize their origins and the operational assumptions built into their DNA.
+To understand why traditional SCADA systems struggle in renewable energy applications, it’s essential to recognise their origins and the operational assumptions built into their DNA.

 SCADA systems were designed for manufacturing plants with robust physical security perimeters, controlled access, and skilled technicians available 24/7/365.
 Even large manufacturers typically operate a handful to a couple dozen major facilities, making custom programming and site-specific configurations economically viable.